conan-io/conan-io.github.io/_posts/2021-03-31-Bintray-sunset-timeline.markdown

 layout: post
 comments: false
 title: "Bintray Sunset - Timeline for Conan Users"
-meta_title: "Bintray Sunset Timeline Summary for Conan Users"
-meta_description: "A summary of dates and times for key milestones of the Sunset of JFrog Bintray which are relevant to users of Conan Package Manager"
+description: "A summary of dates and times for key milestones of the Sunset of JFrog Bintray which are relevant to users of Conan Package Manager"
 ---